We noticed that you're using an old version of your internet

 While the concept of "building credit" may sound like a lot of hard work, it's a fairly simple process.
 These are ways to build your credit responsibly:

-- Avoid carrying a balance in order to avoid paying interest
+Avoid carrying a balance -- meaning you pay your balance in full and on time each month -- in order to avoid paying interest on purchase.

 Discover offers many easy ways to let you make a payment on your account:

-While paying a bill can be daunting, Discover offers convenient email and text alerts to help you know when the following happens:
+While paying a bill can be daunting, Discover offers convenient email and text alerts you can activate to help you when the following happens:

 These alerts can also be cancelled at any time.
 Interested?
 You can sign up here